10 patents in this list

 LED light bulbs that provide constant light output across the AC cycle without flicker or power factor issues.
 The bulbs use LED strings with enough LEDs so they are fully on at peak voltage.
 An impedance adjust circuit shunts LEDs to overcome the non-linear voltage-current characteristic of LEDs.
 This makes the string linear and allows direct AC driving without electronics.

-5. LED Lighting Device with Flicker Prevention and Stability Control
+5. LED Lighting Device with Voltage Comparison and Control Circuit for Flicker Prevention and Stability Maintenance

 Lutron Ketra, LLC, 2020